Water sampling – Turon River near Sunny Corner

 Results summary

-There were no exceedances of the Recreational Water Quality Guidelines indicating that the concentrations of these chemicals do not pose risks to swimmers or other recreational users at the camping grounds noted in the figure above.
-Table 1: Recreational Water Guideline values, summarises the sample results vs recreational water quality guidelines from the 2 rounds of monitoring undertaken to date.
+There were no exceedances of the Recreational Water Quality Guidelines with the exception of samples collected from the 2 sites closest to the legacy Sunny Corner mine.
+This indicates that the concentrations of these chemicals do not pose risks to swimmers or other recreational users at the camping grounds noted in the figure above.
+Table 1: Recreational Water Guideline values, summarises the sample results vs recreational water quality guidelines from the 3 rounds of monitoring undertaken to date.

 Dissolved metals are used for ecological assessments as this is the fraction of the metal (the part that is toxic to organisms) as provided in Table 2: Water Quality Guideline Values for upland river aquatic ecosystems.